roman1616/McpBastion/docs/PROTOCOL.md

 - It tracks object/array **nesting depth** and can return the **raw byte span** of the value following a matched key.
-- It can **decode** a JSON string literal (including surrogate pairs) when it
+- It can **decode** a JSON string literal (including surrogate pairs) when it needs the textual value of a field such as `method` or `params.name`.

+It deliberately does **not**:

+- validate that the whole message is well-formed JSON,
+- build a document tree or decode numbers/booleans,
+- normalise duplicate keys.

+Consequences, by design:

+- The gateway only inspects the fields it needs: top-level `method` and `id`, and `params.name` / `params.arguments` for `tools/call`.
+- If it cannot confidently extract a needed field (e.g. a `tools/call` whose `params.name` is missing or not a string), it **fails closed** and denies the